There are three steps of the Optimize runtime that take place every time that a visitor comes to your site, which are covered below.In this article:

 Once the browser has change the page status to ready (after the DOMContentElement event), Optimize will do a last best effort to apply all remaining changes.
 If the element of a change can’t be found at this point, Optimize will simply ignore it and move on.

 Note: Style changes are typically implemented with CSS rules so they don’t need to go through the above process.
 Instead they are applied immediately as soon as Optimize loads and there is no need for additional hiding.

 Finally, a change may have a CSS selector that targets multiple elements (the Optimize editor supports selecting multiple elements by shift clicking) which may appear in a page at different times.
 Optimize will change them as they appear but will lift the hiding for all of them at the end.

 Use of activation events

-If you use custom events to activate your experiment the targeting rules are not evaluated once, when the page loads, but instead every time that your send an activation event.
-The first time that the rules will be matched the visitor will be assigned to a variant, a Google Analytics hit (typically a data hit) will be sent to ensure experiment tracking and the variant changes will be applied.
+If you use custom events to activate your experiment the targeting rules are not evaluated once, when the page loads, but instead every time that you send an activation event.
+The first time that the rules will be matched, the visitor is assigned to a variant, an experiment impression is sent, and the variant changes are applied.

 Unlike with the case of the default page-load activation though, this will not be the end of the work of the runtime.
 Typically you should send more activation events, every time that there is a significant change on the page’s state (i.e. Url or DOM tree.
 When this happens there are two possibilities: